-The course runs from September 1 through December 12, followed by final exams week
+The course runs from August 31 through December 16.

 Neuroscience.
 Sixth Edition.
 Editors: Purves, Augustine, Fitzpatrick, Hall, LaMantia, White.
 Sinauer Associates, Inc. 2018.

 This course is designed as a paced, asynchronous course, meaning there are scheduled due dates, but there are no schedule meeting times.

 Students will need access to a laptop or tablet and reliable internet.
 A phone or tablet camera or webcam is recommended for video discussions.

 Within Microsoft Class Teams, we will be using Microsoft Word documents.
 You can edit documents directly within Teams, and they will be saved automatically.
 You can also download and edit them.
 If you use this route, please make sure you have installed Word through spartan365.msu.edu.
 I also recommend saving all course documents in Microsoft OneDrive to avoid any accidental loss of work due to computer issues.